 Change as follows:

 On receipt of this primitive, the MLME constructs a SCS Response frame.
-The STA then attempts to transmit this frame to the non-AP STA indicated by the PeerSTAAddress parameter or an AP affiliated with the MLD attempts to transmit this frame to a non-AP STA affiliated with the peer MLD with which the MLD is associated on the corresponding link.
+The STA then attempts to transmit this frame to the non-AP STA indicated by the PeerSTAAddress parameter or an AP affiliated with the (#10449)AP MLD attempts to transmit this frame to a non-AP STA affiliated with the (#10449)associated non-AP MLD on the corresponding link.

 6.3.82.6 MLME-SCS-TERM.request